Cryptorado-Community/Cryptorado-Quasar/README.md

 ### Hosting:
 Want to have a distributed / redundant store or the website.
 Ideally self hosting is very easy and secure.
 Want to get something like this: https://en.wikipedia.org/wiki/Content_delivery_network

-An SSG can be hosted like this
+An SSG can be hosted like this:
   - [ ] https://www.netlify.com/
     - global CDN
   - [ ] https://ipfs.io/ipns/peerpad.net/#/